360ZMEM/360zmem.github.io/_pages/about.md

 Languages: English CET6 600

-# 📊 Experiences
+# 📊 Selected Experiences

 **2024.6 - 2024.12** New Jersey Institute of Technology, Department of Data Science, Research Assistant (Advisor - Prof. Shuai Zhang)

-- **Efficient LLM reward searcher for MORL:**
+- **Efficient LLM reward searcher for MORL:** An efficient reward function searcher using LLMs (ERFSL) is achieved by decomposing multi-objective tasks to provide clear textual task feedback, utilizing LLM's strong semantic understanding capabilities, and incorporating versatile search strategies.

 **2023.7 - 2024.9**  Zhejiang University & Tsinghua University, Undergraduate Dissertation (Advisor - Prof. Dongfang Ma (ZJU) & Yong Ren (THU) )

-- **AUV Target Tracking via Learning from Demonstration deployed high-precision simulation platform:**
+- **AUV Target Tracking via Learning from Demonstration deployed on high-precision simulation platform:** A highly customizable and high-precision physics simulation platform called HPTVsim has been developed based on ROS and Gazebo.
+Combined with the RL compatibility layer based on RoboEnv Class, it can be easily applied to a variety of RL tasks.
+Then, a two-stage framework called FISHER of MADAC imitation learning (IL) and MAIGDT offline reinforcement learning (ORL) is employed to achieve high generalized and applicable multi-AUV target tracking policies without designating reward functions.

 **2023.2 - 2023.6**  Zhejiang University, Ocean College, Undergraduate Researcher (Advisor - Prof. Yulin Si)